Skip to content

 Why do open-source LLMs have so many confusing names?

 You've probably seen model names like Llama-3.1-8B-Instruct.Q4_K_M.gguf or Mistral-7B-v0.3-A3B.awq and wondered what all those suffixes mean.
-The short answer: they tell you two critical things.
+It looks like a secret code, but the short answer is: they tell you two critical things.

 Open-source LLMs vary along two independent dimensions: